FTSE 100 falls as Reckitt Benckiser's quarterly sales disappoint | Business

 - United Kingdom

-"The market has realized that they are a little overexposed to companies like Reckitt and its peers that were on the front line during the pandemic last year," said David Madden, an analyst at Equity Capital.
-"All of a sudden there is a realization the kind of rush for their products could not be as much as last year which is leading some investors to pull out."

-The FTSE 100 dropped 1% to 6961.96 points by 0840 GMT, with life insurers and base metal miners being among the top losers, both down nearly 1.5%.
-Rio Tinto was the second-biggest percentage loser on the blue-chip index, down 2.3%, after the miner said late on Monday that it planned to cut production at its aluminum smelter in Canada due to union strikes.
+Reckitt dropped 8.4%, marking its worst day since February 2003, after missing sales growth estimates and warning on margins as costs rise and easing lockdowns slow demand for products such as Lysol disinfectants.
+Other consumer staple stocks, including Imperial Brands , British American Tobacco and Associated British Foods, fell by between 0.1% and 1.1%.

+"Investors are likely to be questioning the true defensive characteristics of these consumer goods companies," said Danni Hewson, financial analyst at AJ Bell.
+"With consumers increasingly flocking to cheaper supermarket own-label products, the idea that the big brand owners are guaranteed sales success is no longer a given.
+Margin weakness only adds to the bear case for Reckitt."

-The FTSE 100 has recovered nearly 25% since its October lows when the country battled a deadly second wave of COVID-19 infections on support from dovish central bank policies.
+The FTSE 100 has recovered nearly 26% since its October lows, when the country battled a deadly second wave of COVID-19 infections, amid support from dovish central bank policies.
 However, the blue-chip index is still 12% away from its record high and has significantly underperformed its European and U.S. peers.

+Meanwhile, Prime Minister Boris Johnson warned Britons should not get carried away by six days of better COVID-19 infection data, while one of the country's top epidemiologists said the bulk of the pandemic could be behind Britain in just a few months.
+The mid-cap FTSE 250 index fell 0.2%.

-The mid-cap FTSE 250 index eased 0.7% on Tuesday.
-Among other stocks, British online greeting card publisher Moonpig tumbled 6.3% even after it said its annual revenue and adjusted earnings more than doubled in its maiden set of results as a listed company.
+Among other stocks, British online greeting card publisher Moonpig tumbled 9.3% after it warned demand would slow in its new financial year as shops reopened.
+Daily Mirror publisher Reach Plc gained 6.7% after it said it was trading ahead of expectations and that it expects the strong momentum to continue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)